 Also known as OID.
-This is the AWK-4131A's enterprise value.
+This is the AWK-3131A's enterprise value.
 It is fixed.

-Link Fault Pass-Through (Client/Slave Mode Only)
+Link Fault Pass-through (For Client/Slave Mode Only)

 This function means if Ethernet port is link down, wireless connection will be forced to disconnect.
 Once Ethernet link is recovered, AWK will try to connect to AP.